jialuechen/torchquant/README.md

 * Tensor computing with strong acceleration via GPU
 * Automatic differentiation System

-Quantorch makes use of these modern features on PyTorch library to build advanced quantitative finance models, solvers and numerical methods.
+Quantorch makes use of these modern features on PyTorch library to build advanced stochastic models, derivatives pricers, PDE solvers and numerical methods.

 ## Installation
 ```